CodeKiwiFR/00_LEARNING_PYTHON/README.md

-# Python_academind_course_00
+# 00_LEARNING_PYTHON
-This is my repository for working on Python course from Academind website.
+This is my repository for working on Python courses and learning projects.